 Polyester, Nylon and other synthetics.

 So many of us have that special little black dress which we cant bear to part with.
 But if yours is faded, dyeing it will give a whole new lease of life.
-Dylon have dyes in black, brown and navy blue which are perfect for faded clothes.
+You can get black, brown and navy blue dyes which are perfect for faded clothes.

 For a real change choose from one of 24 colours you can use in your washing machine.
-You can also use Dylon Pre-Dye to return the fabric to a neutral shade before dyeing.
+You can also use a pre-dye to return the fabric to a neutral shade before dyeing.
 This will enable you to achieve a colour closer to that shown on the pack.

-Do these four things and you should be able to find some bargains:
+Do these three things and you should be able to find some great bargains.

 ASOS stocks premium brands like Chloe, McQ by Alexander McQueen, independent designers, plus all your favourite high street brands like Miss Sixty, Morgan and Oasis.
 Go to the clearance section for mega savings here.